 I started writing in 3rd grade, in a pink Barbie diary that had a tiny brass key, which I promptly lost, so I had to pry it open with pliers.
 No longer able to lock up my words, I was faced with the writer’s dilemma – would I write real and raw or clean it up for the consumption of others?

-I tucked the diary underneath my socks and underwear and bravely wrote about my secret infatuation with Kirk Smith, the boy across the street with the silver tooth.
-I lamented about being left out of tether ball at recess and not winning a ribbon for the shoe kick at field day even though my shoe went the furthest, disqualified for stepping over the imaginary starting line.
-I wrote terrible poems about tortuous teachers and I doodled quite a bit.
-Mostly rainbows and flowers.
+I tucked the diary beneath my socks and bravely wrote about my secret infatuation with Kirk Smith, the boy across the street with the silver tooth.
+I lamented about being left out of tetherball games and being last in the schoolyard picks.
+I wrote terrible poems about tortuous teachers.
+Mostly I doodled.

-For many years after, I believed my thoughts and words were best kept stored away in my head, but eventually they made me toxic so I asked them to evacuate the premises and I started blogging.
+For many years, I believed my thoughts and words were best kept stored away in my head until I realized that they were making me toxic.
+I realized that writing is the way I process life and so I started blogging.
 I’ve blogged on and off for the past 5 years in this sort of pattern: I love blogging!
 I love writing!
 I am such a narcissist!
 Why am I doing this?
 This is terrible!
 I have nothing to say!
 I have something to say!
 The world needs to hear what I have to say!
-I am a prideful!
+I am prideful!
 I should be more humble!
 I will quit!
 I will start!
 I will quit!
 I will start again!

 I exhaust myself.